Consumer Reports has no financial relationship with advertisers on this site.

 Some vaccinations for children contain substances that may sound worrisome, notably formaldehyde or traces of mercury.
 For example, certain formulations of vaccines for hepatitis, flu, meningococcal disease, and polio, among others, include formaldehyde.

-However, according to the FDA, the quantity of formaldehyde in a vaccine is smaller than the amount that's naturally produced by our bodies.
+But according to the FDA, the quantity of formaldehyde in a vaccine is smaller than the amount that's naturally produced by our bodies.

 When it comes to mercury, ethylmercury—the type used in some flu vaccines—is quite different from methylmercury, which is highly toxic and found in some seafood, Piedra notes.